annareithmeir/regularization-in-medical-image-registration/README.md

 # Regularization in medical image registration
 ![Alt text](figs/opt.png "optimization problem")

-This repo lists available code resources for different regularization techniques applied in medical image registration.
+This repo lists available **code resources** for different regularization techniques applied in medical image registration.
-For more information see the paper:
+See our paper for
+- a comprehensive overview of regularization methods in conventional and learning-based registration,
+- research gaps,
+- open challenges in the field, and
+- future directions.

 🕮 **From Model Based to Learned Regularization in Medical Image Registration: A Comprehensive Review** (Reithmeir et al., 2025, in review).
 Available on [arXiv](https://arxiv.org/abs/2412.15740).